devopschefs/blog/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

 <!--
-  Provide a description of what your pull request changes.
+  Provide a description of what your pull request changes are about.
 -->

 ## Context